oschrenk/notes/bash.md

    	"\e\e[C": forward-word
    	"\e\e[D": backward-word

-This one is very helpful when you just type away and realize later that the first character of is upper case instead of lower case (the default directories in the home directory of <span `OSX` all start with upper case letters).
+This one is very helpful when you just type away and realize later that the first character of is upper case instead of lower case (the default directories in the home directory of `OSX` all start with upper case letters).

    	# case insensitivity for tab-completion
    	set completion-ignore-case On